netguru/SimpleRegEx/Readme.md

 This tool is a wrapper for RegEx in python (`import re`), which introduces pattern functions in place of unreadable text patterns.

+This tool is inspired by the [Magic Regex](https://github.com/danielroe/magic-regexp) tool.

 [Documentation](./docs/index.md)

 # Support